 - Personal development: the ongoing development of self-awareness and reflectiveness

 These key principles are delivered within a structure which provides focus whilst also promoting the integration of learning helping students make connections between the distinct elements of the course, synthesise their own knowledge and understanding and create new insights.

 Presentations and seminars by the staff team and visiting presenters provide a substantial input on Person-Centred theory and theories from other approaches including different models for understanding the process of individual development and psychopathology.
 Workshops and seminars encourage exploration and reflection on key issues relevant to society and the counselling profession and stimulate the growth of greater self-awareness.
 Course Community Meetings and Process Reflection Groups which are held throughout the course, offer opportunities for self-reflection.
 The development of counselling competence involves counselling practice with peers on the course, and a clinical practicum where students work with clients in counselling placements.
 This dimension of the programme also involves individual supervision and group supervision.

 In addition to attendance on the programme, students are required to complete a clinical placement which involves one to one therapeutic counselling with clients and attendance at individual supervision.
-The course also requires students to engage in private study and complete written assignments.
+The course also requires students to engage in independent study and complete a number of written assignments.

 The overall cost of the 2021-2023 programme is £8,300.
 An initial deposit of £500 is required to secure a place on the programme.
 Thereafter, the course fees for each year are £3,900.
 Fees are required to be paid in advance at the beginning of the academic year.
-Payment Plans are available.
+Payment Plans are available on request.

 The course fees include the cost of student enrolment, PVG check with Disclosure Scotland, BACP Student Membership and full board and single room accommodation at the venue.
 Residential attendance is a requirement of course participation.
 Individual supervision and personal therapy costs are not included in the course fees.